2. Igneous Rocks

 Figure 11 – Pillow lavas overlying VCR (East Driefontein Mine, Carletonville, S. Africa).

-• Lava cooling on land often develop a very characteristic hexagonal jointing, columnar.
+• Lava cooling on land often develops a very characteristic hexagonal jointing, columnar.
 This occurs both with basalt (fig. 12).

 Figure 12 – Volcanic plug basalt showing columnar jointing (view approximately 6 m high) (Mafra region, Portugal).